* Please note this list has how been superseded by the one on the Best Albums of the Years page *

 6 | Stephan Mathieu – The Falling Rocket

 In a year that saw practically no ambient music of quality, Stephan Mathieu consistently proves that the genre yet has life.
-Chords hang, melodies slowly form, deep clusters judder at length, motes of material appear & drift—none of this is new, of course, but Mathieu imbues these nine pieces with such interest & beauty it’s as though he was inventing ambient anew.
-The music has a transfixed, ecstatic quality, & that’s precisely the effect it has on the listener.
+Chords hang, melodies slowly form, deep clusters judder at length, motes of material appear and drift—none of this is new, of course, but Mathieu imbues these nine pieces with such interest and beauty it’s as though he was inventing ambient anew.
+The music has a transfixed, ecstatic quality, and that’s precisely the effect it has on the listener.
 Really gorgeous stuff.

 [Schwebung | iTunes]